 This is a massive issue.
 And with over 120m smartphones of Android or iOS setup sold per month, it’s hard to see that stopping.
 Part of what has helped the growth of companies like Apple, Samsung and Google stem from their connection to the internet and our ability to be online all of the time.

 You can see why this might be a big problem as time goes on.
-Growth will continue and it will not stop; it’s almost impossible to see these companies being usurped when all of these people who join up online just go to the default big-name service.
+Growth will continue, and it will not stop.
+It’s almost impossible to envision other companies usurping these when all the people who join up online simply gravitate toward the default big-name service.

 Can competition truly flourish?